Future proof your data preparation strategy for Machine Learning at speed

 12. Conclusion

 In conclusion, the importance of a proven track record and the ability to offer customized solutions are crucial aspects that contribute significantly to the success of a company.
-A proven track record reassures potential clients of a company's capabilities and reliability, while customized solutions ensure that the specific needs of clients are met with precision, thereby enhancing customer satisfaction and loyalty.
+A proven track record demonstrates a company's reliability and ability to deliver consistent results, building trust among potential clients.
+At the same time, offering tailored solutions ensures that the unique needs of clients are met effectively, fostering enhanced satisfaction and loyalty.

 12.1 Recap of Key Points